Syrian rebels down Russian plane, kill pilot

 Although the Russian pilot escaped the crash, he was killed by rebels who had tried to capture him, the source said.

-Tharir al-Sham, a jihadist group spearheaded by the former Syrian branch of al Qaeda, claimed responsibility for shooting down the plane, saying one of its fighters had scored a direct hit with a shoulder launched anti-aircraft missile.
+Tharir al-Sham, a jihadist group spearheaded by the former Syrian branch of al Qaeda, claimed responsibility for shooting down the plane on social media, saying one of its fighters had scored a direct hit with a shoulder launched anti-aircraft missile.

 “This work is the least we can do to revenge our people.
-Let the criminal invaders know that our skies are not a picnic and they will not pass through without paying a price God willing,” senior commander Mahmoud Turkomani said in a statement released by the group.
+Let the criminal invaders know that our skies are not a picnic and they will not pass through without paying a price, God willing,” senior commander Mahmoud Turkomani said in a statement released by the group.

 Russia’s Defence Ministry also said that the aircraft was downed by a portable surface-to-air missile.
-The pilot reported that he had ejected by parachute, and he was later killed on the ground.
+The pilot reported that he had ejected by parachute, it said, and he was later killed on the ground.

-“The pilot died in a fight with terrorists,” it said.
+“The pilot died in a fight with terrorists,” the ministry said.

-Tass news agency quoted the Russian Defence Ministry as saying Moscow retaliated with a strike from an undisclosed high-precision weapon that killed more than 30 militants in an area of Idlib province where the plane was downed.
+TASS news agency quoted the Russian Defence Ministry as saying Moscow retaliated with a strike from an undisclosed high-precision weapon that killed more than 30 militants in an area of Idlib province where the plane was downed.

 The Syrian opposition released footage on social media that purported to show the wreckage of the plane and the body of the pilot surrounded by fighters.